-The Vicks Starry night comes in three different colors including blue (pictured in the top left of this page, green and purple.
+The Vicks Starry night comes in three different colors including blue (pictured in the top left of this page), green and purple.
 All three color options look quite nice, and it is hard to choose between them.
-Of course the color of the humidifier is not the main selling point, but rather the starry lights feature built into the top of it.
+Of course the color of the humidifier is not the main selling point here, but rather the starry lights feature built into the top of it.
 This feature projects a series of stars and planets onto the roof of the room which should help to get your young child to sleep.
 These change color over time which is nice, and that feature is quite a good selling point in our eyes.
 Should you wish to use the humidifier for yourself, then the lights can be turned off altogether.
 Or if you want to use the lights without the humidifier then that is also possible too.

 Also included is a heating pad, so if you want to use any kinds of scents then you can easily do this by purchasing the relevant pads that go with this machine.
 This particular model uses filters, and each one should be changed every month (according to the user manual).
 The cost of new filters are around $15 for two, so you are looking at running costs of around $7.50 a month to keep this machine in top shape.
-Of course you can clean and dry the filters yourself to prolong their life and save a bit of cash.
+You can clean and dry the filters yourself to prolong their life and save a bit of cash.

 The water tank included with holds a gallon of water.
 Filling it is done by lifting the tank off and turning it upside down, then unscrewing the cap.
 Operating the Vicks Starry Night humidifier is very simple, and the dial on the left side controls the lights, while the dial on the right controls the humidity setting.
 You have two speed settings to use including High and Sleep mode.
 Sleep mode puts out a lower volume of water vapor at the cost of running quieter.
 When it is in Sleep Mode the noise emitted is nearly silent, while High Mode sounds almost like a fan on a low to medium setting.